akk85/CS-3420/README.md

 # CS-3420
-Lab assignments for ECE 3140 (Embedded Systems) at Cornell
+Lab assignments for ECE 3140 / CS 3420 (Embedded Systems) at Cornell